Five quick steps to build a budget

-The source of this Morgan Stanley article, How to Build a Budget, was originally published on March 16, 2021.
+The source of this Morgan Stanley article, How to Create a Budget, was originally published on December 10, 2021.
 The video is inspired by Morgan Stanley’s series The Playbook: Your Guide to Life and Money.
 Learn more about the Playbook and other resources available to help you navigate various life milestones.

 Savings and checking accounts

 Ready to start saving more for your goals?
 Take a look at these account choices to find one that's right for you.